chanzuckerberg/cellxgene-census/docs/cellxgene_census_schema.md

 Per the CELLxGENE dataset schema, [multi-species datasets MAY contain observations (cells) of a given organism and features (genes) of a different one](https://github.com/chanzuckerberg/single-cell-curation/blob/main/schema/5.0.0/schema.md#general-requirements), as defined in [`organism_ontology_term_id`](https://github.com/chanzuckerberg/single-cell-curation/blob/main/schema/5.0.0/schema.md#organism_ontology_term_id) and [`feature_reference`](https://github.com/chanzuckerberg/single-cell-curation/blob/main/schema/5.0.0/schema.md#feature_reference) respectively.

+For any given multi-species dataset, observation and features from the dataset are included in the Census as defined by the following:

+* Where a dataset includes observations and features from a single species, all observations and features from the dataset are included in the Census.
+* Where a dataset includes observations from a single species `S`, and includes features from multiple species *including* the species `S`, all dataset observations and all features from `S` will be included in the Census.
+* Where a dataset includes features from a single species `S`, and observations from multiple species *including* the species `S`, all dataset features and all observations from speices `S` are included in the Census.
+* Where a species has observations *AND* features from multiple species, the dataset will be excluded from the Census.

-For a given multi-species dataset, the table below shows all possible combinations of organisms for both observations and features.
+The table below shows all possible combinations of organisms for both observations and features, assuming a Census comprised of Homo sapiens and Mus musculus.
 For each combination, inclusion criteria for the Census is provided.

 <table>
 <thead>